 - Anyone who would like to see improvement in skin pigment, tone, and superficial fine lines and wrinkles should consider accomplishing this with nonablative fractionated wavelength laser treatments.

-- This nonablative fractional wavelength laser addresses sun pigment, freckling, and can be also used to help treat skin darkening conditions such as melasma.
+- This nonablative fractional wavelength laser addresses sun pigment, freckling, and can also be used to help treat skin-darkening conditions such as melasma.

-Sciton Initially Created Moxi To Delay the Signs of Aging
+Sciton Initially Created Moxi to Delay the Signs of Aging

 Sciton is the company responsible for developing the diode laser system, which is the laser system the Moxi Laser treatment uses to improve a patient’s skin.
 The company considers its nonablative fractional wavelength laser treatment to be a preventative skincare treatment.
 When Sciton refers to a product or service that helps delay the signs of aging, it uses the term “prejuvenation.”
 Although Sciton’s nonablative fractional wavelength laser treatment was initially created for prejuvenation purposes, it can also address the early signs of aging.
 Therefore, if a patient has the early signs of aging, the providers at the Buckingham Center for Facial Plastic Surgery in Austin, Texas, can use Moxi Laser treatments to soften the visibility of fine lines and wrinkles.